Medically Reviewed By

 Epithelioid Mesothelioma Prognosis

-The prognosis for this cell type is typically the best out of the other cell types.
-The prognosis can range from 10-20 months.
+The prognosis for patients diagnosed with the epithelioid mesothelioma cell type is generally better compared to patients with sarcomatoid or biphasic mesothelioma.
+Most studies report that the prognosis can range from ~10-20 months depending on various factors, including stage of disease, patient health and access to care.
 According to the Orphanet Journal of Rare Diseases, most patients who survive for two years after their diagnosis have this specific mesothelioma cell type.

 Patients can have varying life expectancies.
 Epithelioid pleural mesothelioma is most commonly diagnosed.
 However, epithelioid peritoneal mesothelioma usually has a more promising prognosis.